 Concerns about more traffic congestion, frustrated drivers, long lines of trucks, and countless other annoyances that would plague over 3,600,000 drivers are also being shared.

-Across the board it appears that speed limiters are highly opposed, and would cost drivers and companies thousands of hours of drivable time compounded year over year, indefinitely.
+Across the board, it appears that speed limiter is highly opposed, and would cost drivers and companies thousands of hours of drivable time compounded year over year, indefinitely.

 “ATA is pleased that the Federal Motor Carrier Safety Administration is pursuing a constructive, data-driven approach to the issue of truck speed limiter in its latest proposal,” ATA President and CEO Chris Spear said in a press release.
 “We intend to thoroughly review FMCSA’s proposal, and we look forward to working with the agency to shape a final rule that is consistent with our policy supporting the use of speed limiters in conjunction with numerous other safety technologies.”